ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/pipelineUsage.rst

 * The bandpass solution is then applied to each beam MS with **ccalapply** (:doc:`../calim/ccalapply`).
 * Flagging is then applied to the bandpass-calibrated dataset.
-The same procedure as for the calibrator is used, although there is more control over integrating the spectra.
+The same procedure as for the calibrator is used, with separate user parameters to control it.
 * The science field data are then averaged with **mssplit** to form continuum data sets.
 (Still one per beam).
 * Another round of flagging can be done, this time on the averaged